brennanmrose/brennanmrose.github.io/_posts/2019-07-02-fundamentals_of_scope_and_hoisting.markdown

   console.log('this function has been run');
 }
 ```
-will throw `Uncaught TypeError: functionFoo is not a function`, because the initialization (in this case assigning a function to the variable) has not been hoisted, but simply `var functionFoo`.
+will throw `Uncaught TypeError: functionFoo is not a function`, because the initialization (in this case assigning a function to the variable) has not been hoisted, but simply the declaration `var functionFoo`.